michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 			</ContentPage.Content>
 		</ContentPage>

 10. Compile and run your app.
-You should see your todo items in the list view!
+You should see your cafeterias in the list view!

 ---

 #### Add a Navigation Bar and Setup Detail Page

-1. Now it's time to take our todo app and make it a multi-page app.
-When a user taps on a todo item in the list, we want to open a new page that contains the item with the name, description, and if the task is done or not.
+1. Now it's time to take our cafeteria app and make it a multi-page app.
+When a user taps on a cafeteria in the list, we want to open a new page that contains the cafeteria's menu.
 This is called push-pop navigation, as a new page is pushed onto the screen, and then poped off.
 (Technically, it's pushing/popping off the navigation stack, but you get the point.)
 2. Hop back to `App.cs`.
 Let's update our `MainPage` property so that we can handle this type of navigation.
 This will also add a navigation bar, so we will style that a bit as well.

 	```